Patchier/i-can-hear-vegas-knocking/README.md

 - Stash Organizer:
 VATS key on an interior container

+NVTF INI Presets:
+I have included all four available presets, with the one I use selected by default.
+If you don't know what the others mean, check [here](https://www.nexusmods.com/newvegas/mods/81231) for information.

 ## First off, you will need:

 -   A clean, fresh, and LEGAL GOG or Steam installation of Fallout: New Vegas